google/kf/samples/deployment-manager/README.md

 Deploying Kf
 ============

-Deploying Kf via [Deployment Manager][deployment-manager] is a great way to get up and going fast.
+This is an example [Deployment Manager][deployment-manager] template that demonstrates how to deploy Kf using infrastructure as code tooling.

 ## Prerequisites